crosswalk-project/crosswalk-app-tools/README.md

 Crosswalk-app-tools is in very early stages of development, and not suitable for use in a production environment.
 "Releases" and announcements are made available as a technology preview only.
 No packages are being published at this time, but git tags serve as reference points for release milestones.

-### Version compatibility

-The supported Crosswalk version for Crosswalk-app-tools 0.1.0 (as obtained by `git checkout 0.1.0` below) is Crosswalk 8.
-Due to changes to Crosswalk internals, newer versions will fail to create usable projects.
-The master branch of Crosswalk-app-tools is being moved to support Crosswalk 9.

 ### Preparation

 Linux is the only tested platform.
 Node.js, the Android SDK, and git must be functional.